Planned English town reveals Charles’ recipe for an ideal future

 Even if it costs “a little bit more,” he adds, “isn’t it worth a little bit more in order to give people a better environment in which to live?”

-Clare Rowlands, a health care worker who grew up in the nearby town of Dorchester, thinks so.
+Clare Rowlands, a health-care worker who grew up in the nearby town of Dorchester, thinks so.

 In the early days, she says, locals dismissed Charles’ project as a “toytown” and her father would reminisce about the open fields that it replaced.
 But in 2012, Ms. Rowlands moved to Poundbury so her son could attend a nearby primary school.
 She likes her three-bedroom house, though she gripes about the rules that stop her replacing the original wooden windows with plastic frames, and she enjoys living in a walkable town.